 “Lüttich”: when the German army plays its last card

 Nothing seems to be able to stop the advance of the American mechanized units from now on.
 One character, alone, embodies this enthusiasm and go-getter temperament, General Patton.
 From July 31, he engages his armored divisions on the road to Brittany, passing through the goulet of Pontaubault.
 However, this area around Avranches remains fragile, as the US forces are far from the main body there.
 Hitler then tries to destroy his last trump card, in a daring counter-offensive.
 He brought together several armored units, mostly from the SS, and the infantry, then on August 7, 1944, he launched “Operation Lüttich”.
 Its aim is to isolate the 1st and 3rd American armies by cutting Patton off from his reserves with a large armored offensive, from the region of Mortain towards Avranches.
 This offensive upset the American troops at first but did not last, in particular thanks to the sending of several divisions in reinforcement and to the support of the air force which caused carnage among the German tanks.

 The losses suffered by the German soldiers affected them too much, the air superiority of the Allies put a definitive end to the offensive.
-Hitler’s daring bet has failed, the troops are withdrawing, and the Germans are beginning of the end.
+Hitler’s bet has failed, the troops are withdrawing.

-On August 15, the rumor of battle ends in the English Channel.
+On August 15th, the rumor of battle ends in la Manche.
 A week later, the Falaise pocket closed again, encircling tens of thousands of Reich fighters, putting an end to the Battle of Normandy.
-On August 25, Paris was released, but it took two and a half months of fierce fighting in the Normandy countryside before celebrating this deliverance!
+On August 25th, Paris was released, but it took two and a half months of fierce fighting in the Normandy countryside before celebrating this deliverance!

 The end of a deadly battle